metamn/webpack/README.md

 ### Important

-- Webpack is a *module bundler* not a *script loader* which means it bundles modules from the *local filesystem*, and, does not handling external requires like Typekit or  any third party scripts.
+- Webpack is a *module bundler* not a *script loader* which means it bundles modules from the *local filesystem*, and, does not handles external requires like Typekit or  any third party scripts.
 - https://github.com/webpack/webpack/issues/150